-8. KEY REFERENCE DOCUMENTS
+9. KEY REFERENCE DOCUMENTS

-In preparing the proposed C21 Canada learning framework contained in Section C, multiple sources were reviewed.
-An Annotated Bibliography of these key references is contained in Section E.
+In preparing the C21 Canada learning framework, multiple sources were reviewed.
+An Annotated Bibliography of these key references is contained in Appendix 1.

 A representative selection of framework concepts are summarized below for review by delegates to the February 15th Summit.
 Further review of references in the Annotated Bibliography is encouraged to appreciate the broader range of available information.